13: Insight Inc.

 For the second time in as many emails, the implications floored me.

-What happens to all this?
+What happens to all these learnings?

-Ant
+- Ant